 Where possible, it is always worth offering an incentive to recipients for their valuable time and feedback.
 Brands can offer a discount on future purchases or even entry into a prize draw.
 Afterall, the feedback provided could prove insightful and it’s likely to boost survey engagement.

-Finally, if you’d like some inspiration for your own business survey, see our post – 15 SMS survey ideas that could improve your business, and if you would like any help creating or sending an SMS survey, please contact one of our experienced team at [email protected].
+Finally, if you’d like some inspiration for your own business survey, see our post – 15 SMS survey ideas that could improve your business, and if you would like any help creating or sending an SMS survey, please get in touch!